tobiasmaatita/project/PROCESS.md

 ## Day 16 (Mon)
 Visualisations are now in different files.
 Datamaps are commented.
 The site is pretty much finalised; now working on the repository and other requirements such as the final report and a new README.md.
 Fixed a few bugs.

+## Day 17 (Tue)
+Fixed a final bug.
+Added a bit more text to the site.